 Did you know that the nation’s television sets were once manufactured almost entirely here in Britain?
 In fact, at one time the most modern and largest TV factory in all of Europe was located just a few kilometres from the Museum at 8 Lidget Green, Bradford.

 It is a surreal feeling when I think about the fact that thousands of Baird-branded televisions were manufactured in these old buildings not far from the museum.
 Today there are no signs left that televisions were ever made there.

 Part of the factory’s legacy is preserved by historic Bradford-made televisions which we have acquired.
-A small black and white set can be seen on the tours of our collections and research centre, and we have several other larger sets from the National Television Collection in the Science Museum at Wroughton.
+A small black and white set can be seen on the tours of our collections and research centre.
+Several other larger sets are housed in in the Science Museum’s stores.

 1930: Radio Rentals is formed